xkit-co/jobs/senior-web-app-engineer.md

 Our back-end is in Elixir (using Phoenix framework) with a PostgreSQL database.
 It interfaces with our Typescript/React front-end through a JSON-based, REST-ish API.

-This role will be responsible for continuing to add features to our web app, primarily on the backe-end.
+This role will be responsible for continuing to add features to our web app, primarily on the back-end.
 Examples of features include:
 - Enabling two-way sync to allow customers to push data back to integrations
 - Allowing end users to customize mappings for integrations
 - Adding new integrations to tools like Mailchimp, Stripe, and Pipedrive